The Back Room

 It was in that inner sanctum, the air thick with fragrant clouds, where I acquired my first Barling in a trade, an army mount billiard in the brown Fossil finish, sporting a 1949 hallmark on its exquisite silver floc.
 It was where I had my first bowls of so many classic tobaccos, including my first brush with the now legendary Craven Mixture, stronger than I’d been led to believe, and which sent me spinning on the dreaded E-ticket ride on the Whirl-n-Hurl, my first experience of high-octane, pipe-induced nausea.
 I learned, that day, to pay attention to the smoke; by not doing so, you miss a lot, but more importantly, our Lady Nicotine can be a cruel mistress if not treated with the respect due her.

-I made friends, there.
+I made friends there.

 Mark made elaborate multi-way trades, working the room with bouquets of pipes jutting from his fists, and in the end, everyone felt they’d got the best of the deal.
 How he kept track of everything was a Kreskin-like feat that, to this day, leaves me in awe.
 Eric held court in the big red chair, cleaning and polishing his beautiful old Dunhills with loving care.
 He shined his stems with nothing but a paper towel - I forget which brand he preferred - and they always gleamed, black as jet.
 David was quick to laugh and share a story or two, contentedly puffing on his Barlings and Charatans.
 Ziggy would open his briefcase of pipes, and tell tales about each one, and the ones that got away.
 Gaston coached me with his wisdom when I’d get overly enthusiastic about some pipe trade, “Don’t be hasty.
 Do you really like it?
 Does it speak to you?
 There will always be another great pipe.”
 John would look at each pipe with equanimity.
 “That’s a fantastic example of what it is.”
 Al would only smoke Three Nuns in pipes made in the 1920s or before.
 “They knew how to make pipes, then.
 They just taste better.”
 The memories are palpable.